 After a wonderful visit to their Belgian engine factory, we had elected to install a UL 260 engine.
 Not much of the kit airplane’s prep could be used, but we found a shop that could make the needed mods to the mount.
 Another few months integrating the engine and we popped over to the Sensenich factory to watch propellers being made, and to order ours.
 They delivered our beautiful coated wood prop.

 More than four years after beginning, the big day arrived… we strapped Twister to a sturdy tree and fired her up.
+It was still a few more months before the FAA ruled our paperwork was in order, and our test pilot took her aloft on 7-7-17.
 Hit the “play” icon with the sound up for a replay of that happy moment.

 Read on to ZRCV: The Giant That Almost Was